What is anorexia?

-- Cancer/tumors of the mouth, tongue, tonsil, or associated structures.
+- Cancer or tumors of the mouth, tongue, tonsil, or associated structures.

 - Pain anywhere in the body.
-Chronic pain is very distracting.
-It may interfere with appetite or with the dog’s ability to reach her food and water dishes on the floor if, for instance, she is dealing with back pain.
+Chronic pain is very distracting and may interfere with appetite or with the dog’s ability to reach his food and water dishes on the floor if, for instance, he is dealing with back pain.

 True anorexia can also have various causes:

-- Systemic disease, whether it involves infection or an organ system dysfunction, can lead to anorexia.
+- Systemic disease, whether it involves infection or an organ system dysfunction (e.g., diabetes or kidney disease), can lead to anorexia.

 - Psychological explanations, such as stress, altered routines, changes in the environment, or undesirable/unpalatable food.